 - Identify your organization’s innovation profile

-- Rapidly deploy effective strategic thinking exercises to spur innovation
+- Learn and rapidly deploy effective strategic thinking exercises to spur innovation

-- Incorporate market-based perspectives into your innovation strategy in successful ways
+- Incorporate crowd sourced perspectives into your innovation strategy in smart ways